Design system collection

 Component

 I love building components—I've built five+ component libraries over the years.
-I always strive to find the most efficient way to build components and am meticulous about the details throughout the process.
+I always strive to find the most efficient way to build components and I'm meticulous about the details throughout the process.
 Below is how I build components (a component-building guide I wrote in 2023).

 OverviewStep 1: Configure component properties and variantsStep 2: Populate placeholdersStep 3: Simplify layersStep 4: Reorder layersStep 5: Rename layersStep 6: Verify styles and valuesStep 7: Test responsivenessStep 8: Link interactive components